osuosl/osuosl-pelican/content/services/hosting/hosting_details.rst

 For managed hosting, we will take care of your system(s) using our configuration management which ensures your systems are always up to date, stable and tested configurations, and automated.
-We currently use `Chef`_ to manage all of our systems and can create a project specific cookbook if you want to assist in managing the system.
+We currently use `Chef`_ to manage all of our systems and can create a project-specific cookbook if you want to assist in managing the system.
 We'll also configure and maintain all of the services running on your system(s) including monitoring them and backing up any data.

-Managed systems are ideal for smaller projects that have simple requirements and don't want to deal with the day-to-day system administration tasks.
+Managed systems are ideal for smaller projects that have simple requirements and don't want to deal with day-to-day system administration tasks.

 .. _Chef: https://www.chef.io/